Treatment of stage III cervical cancer may include surgery, radiation, chemotherapy or precision cancer medicines.

-Chemotherapy, such as Platinol®, 5-fluorouracil and other drugs, has the ability to kill cancer cells and make radiation therapy more effective at killing cancer cells.
+The addition of chemotherapy (anti-cancer drugs) has improved long-term outcomes in patients with cervical cancer.
+Chemotherapy has the ability to kill cancer cells and make radiation therapy more effective at killing cancer cells.
 The strategy of administering chemotherapy concurrently with radiation treatment is appealing because chemotherapy and radiation therapy may act together to increase the killing of cancer cells.
 Chemotherapy may also destroy cells independently of radiation therapy.
-Several clinical studies performed in patients with locally advanced cervical cancer utilizing concurrent chemotherapy and radiation therapy have suggested that this strategy may improve remission rates and prolong survival.
-In order to definitively determine whether radiation therapy administered with concurrent chemotherapy is superior to radiation therapy alone, several clinical studies were designed to directly compare the two treatments in patients with locally advanced cervical cancer.
+Clinical studies performed in patients with locally advanced cervical cancer utilizing concurrent chemotherapy and radiation therapy have improved remission rates and prolonged survival.1

-Even with combination chemotherapy and radiation treatment, approximately 20-40% of patients with stage III cervical cancer experience recurrence of their cancer.
-In some patients, cancer cells may have survived near the cancer despite the radiation therapy.
-Other patients with stage III cervical cancer already have small amounts of cancer that have spread outside the cervix and were not treated by the chemotherapy.
-These cancer cells cannot be detected with any of the currently available tests.
-Undetectable areas of cancer outside the cervix gland are referred to as micrometastases.
+Even with combination chemotherapy and radiation treatment, approximately 20-40% of patients with stage II cervical cancer experience recurrence of their cancer because cancer cells may have survived near the cancer despite the radiation therapy or small amounts of cancer may have spread outside the cervix and were not treated by the chemotherapy.
+These cancer cells cannot be detected and are referred to as micrometastases.
 The presence of these microscopic areas of cancer or surviving cancer cells can cause the relapses that follow treatment.

 Strategies to Improve Treatment

-New Adjuvant Chemotherapy Regimens: Platinol® chemotherapy administered concurrently with radiation improves the survival of women with stage IB bulky cervical cancer.
+New Adjuvant Chemotherapy Regimens: Platinol® chemotherapy administered concurrently with radiation improves the survival of women with stage III cervical cancer.
 Evaluation of new chemotherapy drugs in addition to or in place of Platinol® that can kill cancer cells more effectively are now being tested as adjuvant therapies.

 Newer Radiation Techniques: External beam radiation therapy can be delivered more precisely to the cervix by using a special CT scan and targeting computer.
 This capability is known as three-dimensional conformal radiation therapy, or 3D-CRT.
 The use of 3D-CRT appears to reduce the chance of injury to nearby body structures, such as the bladder or rectum.